Dear client and partner,

 All appointments are done face to face.
 If you are more comfortable with certain appointments being done by phone, then please let us know.

--Partners are welcome during every appointments.
+-Partners are welcome during every appointment.
 At this moment we ask you not to bring any siblings or other relatives unless necessary.
 As a partner try to respect the 1,5 meter distance to us.

 -Desinfect or wash your hands when you enter the health center.

-Of course you are free to wear a mask anyway and you can always indicate if you would like us to do the same.
+Of course you are free to wear a mask during the entire appointment and you can always indicate if you would like us to do the same.

 Have you been travelling to another country?